conference-ictac2023/webpage/tutorials/index.md

 # ICTAC 2023 Tutorials

-We plan to offer a series of tutorials targeting the participants of the conference as well as the local participants that have formal methods background.

 The ICTAC 2023 tutorials will be held in Lima - Peru at UTEC, December 04-05, 2023.
+The tutorials target  participants that have formal methods background.

 ## Speakers